mhrimaz/aas-connect-schema/010_neo4j_graphql_library/readme.md

 As long as no master schema is definded the master or schema for other databases/services can be derived from this neo4j schema (Neo4j GraphQL Library).

+## Basis

-## Basis: metadata and userdata schema without AAS submodels for specification V3.0
+metadata and userdata schema without AAS submodels for specification V3.0

 aas-basis.gql

+## Submodels

-## Submodels (submodel schema which can be applied according demand as part of the userdata schema)
+submodel schema which can be applied according demand as part of the userdata schema

 sm-contactinformations01.gql - IDTA 02002-1-0 Submodel for Contact Information, 24 May 2022